irvingjem/jem-portfolio/README.md

 ## Installation
 1. Installation: `npm install`

-2. In the project directory, you can run: `npm start`
+2. In the directory, you can run: `npm run build`

 Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.